-You can choose fountain fills from a personal library or from the Content Exchange.
-You can browse the available fountain fills, search by keyword, mark fills as favorites, vote for fills that you like, or copy fills from the Content Exchange to your personal library.
-For more information, see "Managing fills and transparencies" on page 257.
+Corel PHOTO-PAINT provides a collection of fountain fills that you can access.
+You can browse the available fountain fills, search by keyword, mark fills as favorites, and sort fills.
+For more information, see "Finding and viewing fills and transparencies" on page 259.

-Any fountain fill can be modified to suit your needs, and you can create your own fills.
+Any fountain fill can be modified to suit your needs, and you can create your own fills from scratch.
 Fountain fills can contain two or more colors, which you can position anywhere in the fill's progression.
 You can specify fill attributes such as the direction of a fill's color blend, the fill's angle, center point, and midpoint.
-You can also smooth, skew, or repeat a fill.
+You can also resize, smooth, skew, mirror, or repeat a fill.